 Authors are the head and heart of our journal.
 They play the lead role in the ecclesial ministry that defines Theological Studies.
 The links on this page direct authors of articles, book reviews, and shorter notices to documents that support their role, aiding especially in the rhetorical consistency of the journal and thereby easing communication to our readers.

 As of March, 2014, all article submission is performed though our publisher, SAGE Journals, who provide a thorough guide for the preparation of your article.
-When your manuscript is prepared (in letter-perfect copy), and written in accordance with our style and spelling guidelines, you are ready to submit it electronically via SAGE Track; a web-based online submission and peer-review system powered by ScholarOne™ Manuscripts.
+When your manuscript is prepared (in letter-prefect copy), and written in accordance with our style and spelling guidelines, you are ready to submit it electronically via SAGE Track; a web-based online submission and peer-review system powered by ScholarOne™ Manuscripts.

 As a consequence of this new process, article submissions to TS should no longer be made via mail or e-mail to the Editor in chief.